omerfarukkpala/SQLAlistirmalar-SQLQueries/README.md

 # SQLAlistirmalar

 SQLQueries
+Türkçe olarak yapmak isteyenler için Türkçe hali.
-For those who want to do it in English, here is the English version
+For those who want to do it in English, here is the English version.